Soldier Field: 2002–03 renovation and landmark delisting

-In 2001, the Chicago Park District, which owns the structure, faced substantial criticism when it announced plans to alter the stadium with a design by Benjamin T. Wood and Carlos Zapata of Wood + Zapata in Boston.
+In 2001, the Chicago Park District, which owns the structure, faced substantial criticism when it announced plans to alter the stadium with a design by Benjamin T. Wood and Carlos Zapata of Boston-based architecture firm Wood + Zapata.
 The stadium grounds were reconfigured by the Chicago architecture firm, Lohan Associates, led by architect Dirk Lohan, grandson of Ludwig Mies van der Rohe.
 The stadium's interior would be demolished, with a new seating bowl built within the existing walls in an example of facadism.
-Alice Hoffman, of Hoffman Management Partners, LLC was hired by the Bears just after completion of the Baltimore Raven's Stadium opening, and was responsible for bringing together the project team.
-Her company was the Developer's Representative for the Chicago Bears and held the contracts for the architects, demolition and construction companies.
+Alice Hoffman of Hoffman Management Partners was hired by the Bears just after completion of Ravens Stadium at Camden Yards, and was responsible for bringing together the project team.
+Her company was the developer's representative for the Bears, and held the contracts for the architects, demolition, and construction companies.